mstksg/inCode/copy/entries/path-integral-intro.md

 Okay, so what does this all have to do with us?

 How many processes do we know that can be modeled by something trying to minimize itself, but not always succeeding?
-What data patterns can be gleamed by modeling things this way?
+What data patterns can be unveiled by modeling things this way?

 I'll leave this question slightly open-ended, but I'm also going to hint at the next installment's contents.